crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

     ./dev build

 The above results in the following viable combinations:
+* **Basic Crowbar 2.0 Development::** development/openstack-os-build is the latest

+The pre-2.0 releases require completely different versions of Ruby and gems and other apps.
+You cannot build them in the envioronment you just setup:
-* **OpenStack:** mesa-1.6/openstack-os-build for the latest and most stable OpenStack build based on Grizzly.
+* **OpenStack:** mesa-1.6/openstack-os-build for the latest and most stable OpenStack build based on **Grizzly**.
+* **OpenStack:** mesa-1.6.1/openstack-os-build for the latest and most stable OpenStack build based on **Havana**.
 * **Hadoop:** hadoop-2.3/hadoop-os-build for the latest and most stable Hadoop build

 #### Building